PENNSYLVANIA HORSE RACING: DOING RIGHT BY THE HORSES!

 SECOND CAREERS FOR RACE HORSES:

-The Pennsylvania HBPA funds New Start, a racehorse re-homing program which, in 2018 re-homed 140 thoroughbreds that were retired from racing at Penn National Race Course.
+The Pennsylvania HBPA funds New Start, a racehorse re-homing program which, in 2020 and 2021 combined, re-homed 166 thoroughbreds that were retired from racing at Penn National Race Course.